 After you receive the letter confirming you’re eligible, we’ll contact you to organise your first planning conversation.
 We’ll contact you within 21 days.

+You will need to bring your original identity documents from the Proof of Identity (POI) Factsheet to your first planning meeting so we can verify them.
 If you can’t provide these documents, let us know so we can work out what to do depending on your situation.
 We will still need to check your identity before approving your plan.

 We’ll then work together to create a plan for your disability support needs.
 Your plan will include any supports we fund that meet the NDIS funding criteria.